NYPL/metadata-documentation/resources/glossary.md

 <a name="research-libraries"></a>
 <dt>Research Libraries</dt>
-<dd>NYPL library system consisting of the Stephen A. Schwarzman Building, Schomburg Center for Research in Black Culture, and Library for the Performing Arts as well as related divisions such as Digital Research; most collections are non-circulating and managed separately from NYPL's Branch Libraries system</dd>
+<dd>library system consisting of the <a href="#stephen-a-schwarzman-building">Stephen A. Schwarzman Building</a>, <a href="#schomburg-center-for-research-in-black-culture">Schomburg Center for Research in Black Culture</a>, and <a href="#library-for-the-performing-arts">Library for the Performing Arts</a> as well as related divisions such as <a href="#digital-research">Digital Research</a>; most collections are non-circulating and managed separately from the Branch Libraries system</dd>

 <a name="resource-description-and-acces"></a>
 <dt>Resource Description and Access</dt>